 Nutritional recommendations after myotomy

-Feeding progression following myotomy varies depending on the surgical myotomy technique or POEM used.
-In general, the nutritional recommendations are as follows:s :
+The progression of feeding following the myotomy varies depending on the technique used (surgical myotomy or POEM).
+In general, the nutritional recommendations are as follows:

-- Observe a liquid diet for the first 24 hours after surgery..
+- Observe a liquid diet for the first 24 hours after the procedure.

 - Progress towards a normal diet over a period of 5 to 7 days depending on individual tolerance.